Haramaya University: History

-The college offered BSc and MSc degrees in animal and range sciences; plant science; rural development and agricultural extension; natural resources and environmental sciences; and agricultural economics and agri-business.
+The college offered BSc and MSc degrees and PhD in animal and range sciences; plant science; rural development and agricultural extension; natural resources and environmental sciences; and agricultural economics and agri-business.
 20 MSc and 12 PhD programs can be obtained from these disciplines.
 The university gives two and half year BSc programs for mid-career professionals who hold diploma in agriculture and forestry.
 The university operates its research and extensive activities under umbrella term of Ethiopian Institution of Agricultural Research.